zhoudaquan/ChatAnything/README.md

 <!-- ![faces](./resources/readme/show.png) -->

 Here we provide you with ChatAnything.
-A simple pipeline Enhanced with currently limitless Large Language Models, yielding imaginary Facetime chats with intented visual appearance!
+A simple pipeline Enhanced with currently limitless Large Language Models, yielding imaginary Facetime chats with intended visual appearance!

 Remember, the repo and application are totally based on pre-trained deep learning methods and haven't included any training yet.
 We give all the credit to the open-source community (shout out to you).
-For detail of the pipeline, see our [technical report](https://arxiv.org/abs/2311.06772)
+For details on the pipeline, see our [technical report](https://arxiv.org/abs/2311.06772)
-## Release & Features & Future Plans
+## Updates @Nov 26, 2023
+We now add support for open-source LLM-LLaMA to speed up the pipeline.
+You can try it now!

+## Project Milestone Log

 - [ ] Fine-tune face rendering module.
 - [ ] Better TTS module & voice render module.